petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 ## Downloading the Solr Connector

-If you haven't already purchased the connector to Solr (don't worry, it's free),
+If you haven't already acquired the connector to Solr,

 1. In a running Liferay, go to Control Panel &rarr; Marketplace &rarr; Store.
 Sign in.

 1. Grant access to the app.

 1. Search for Solr 8 and click on the app corresponding to your Liferay installation:

    | Liferay Flavor | Solr Connector Name |